1. Planning Counter/One-Stop Shop

 - A Planning Commission decision is appealed to Appeals Hearing Officer.
 The appeal must be filed within 10 calendar days of the record of decision.

 - A Historic Landmark Commission decision is appealed to the Appeals Hearing Officer.
 The appeal must be filed within 10 calendar days of the record of decision.
+Applicant of an HLC decision being appealed can submit within thirty (30) days of a decision.

 The appellant must submit the appeal in writing to the Planning Director, who then schedules it for a public hearing and review by the Appeals Hearing Officer.
 The Appeals Hearing Officer must weigh the evidence presented by the appellant and staff, and determine whether or not the previous decision was made in error.
 The Appeals Hearing Officer may reverse or affirm, wholly or in part, or may modify the decision.